K-ST: A Formal Executable Semantics of the Structured Text Language for PLCs: Formal Semantics of Structured Text in The framework

 \subsection{Semantics of the Core Features}

 We implement the executable semantics covering most core features of ST and leave the vendor-specific functionalities as potential extensions.
 For example, some compilers would use additional keywords to distinguish the declaration part and the execution part of the program.
 In the following, we provide an overview of four core semantic features of ST, including 1) data types, 2) main control statements, 3) declarations and calls of POUs and 4) memory operations.
 Before diving into the details, we present the notations as follows.
-The $rule$ symbol represents the beginning of a semantic rule.
-The symbol $\Rightarrow$ means ``rewritten by'', for instance $A \Rightarrow B$ denotes that $A$ can be replaced by $B$.